 Topics will include packing tips, currency exchange, basic French, local customs, food and drink, telephone options, electrical current, Personal safety, shopping, and much more.

 If you have any questions that I have not covered here, please either call me at 425-375-2676 (8 AM-5 PM, Monday through Friday) or email me at firstname.lastname@example.org.
 If you reach my voicemail, let me know specifically what you need and I will respond right away.

-If you would like to get on the waitlist for this tour, please contact Brad Cilley at firstname.lastname@example.org or by phone at 425 375 2676.
+Space is now available!
+To check available cabins or to request a reservation, please contact Brad Cilley at email@example.com or by phone at 425 375 2676.